hassan-qasemi/contract_foundry_docs/src/pricing.md

 Each subscription plan unlocks different features and usage limits across identity management, smart contracts, verifiable credentials, and document workflows.

-### 🔹 Basic
+### 🔹 Pro

-* Designed for individuals testing or using minimal services.
+* Designed for professional individuals or teams.
-* Access to identity creation, credential viewing, and basic contract templates.
+* Quick access to all services for setup an startup in a limited time.
 * Limited VC issuance and contract deployments.

 ### 🔹 Creator